This Pilot On A Record-Breaking Mission Just Touched Down In Dubai

 Th 29-year-old, who was born in a refugee camp in Afghanistan, is hoping to inspire women around the world by becoming the youngest female pilot to complete a solo round-the-world flight.

-The keen aviator, who flew her first plane at the age of 18, has planned an 18-country itinerary that will take her an estimated three months to complete.
+The keen aviator, who flew her first plane at the age of 18, is currently making her way through an 18-country itinerary that will take her an estimated three months to complete.

-Waiz took off from Florida on Saturday, and is planning to cover five continents and more than 25,000 kilometres between now and August.
+Waiz took off from Florida on back on May 13, with the aim of covering five continents and more than 25,000 kilometres between then and August.

 “I thought my role was to become a house wife and have kids.
 My mum had six girls,” she told CTV News.